Stochastic heat differences between many-particle and density field descriptions: Discussion

 Whereas the presence of the potential of mean force~\cite{PhysRep_Schilling_2022,EPL_Glatzel_Schilling_2021} or the non-equilibrium processes do not generally satisfy the standard FDR of the second kind, if it holds, or if the different coarse-graining schemes to satisfy it such as harmonic bath proposed by Zwanwig~\cite{JStatPhys_Zwanzig_1973} are effective, we analogously assume that the noise is identified by the gaussian distribution with $\left< {\boldsymbol \zeta}_i(t,t_0) \right>={\bm 0}$ and the FDR of the second kind:

-These replacements lead us to the analogous time-dependent Dean-Kawasaki eq. (see appendix H), and do not modify the consequence expressed by eq.~(\ref{heat_heat_relation}).
+These replacements lead us to the analogous time-dependent Dean-Kawasaki equation (see appendix J), and do not modify the consequence expressed by Eq.~(\ref{heat_heat_relation}).
 The arguments from (ii) to (iii) are, however, intuitive here.
-In nonequilibrium conditions, how to rigorously formulate or justify the particle-tracking pictures needs further developments with the projection operators from the microscopic Hamiltonian. }
+In nonequilibrium conditions, how to rigorously formulate the particle-level pictures needs further developments with the projection operators from the microscopic Hamiltonian.